SaSamir05/Digital-clock/README.md

 ## Features

-- Real-time display of hours, minutes, and seconds.
+- Real-time display of hours, minutes, and seconds
 - Automatically increments time and rolls over after 24 hours.
 - Console-based, lightweight, and simple.
 - Works on **Windows** (`cls`) and **Linux** (`clear`) with minor changes.